SuleKhan/Sopra-Client/README.md

-# SoPra FS23 - Client Template with build pack
+# SoPra FS23 - Client Template with build pack LOL

 ## Getting started

+this is a change
 Read and go through these Tutorials.
 It will make your life easier:)

 - Read the React [Docs](https://reactjs.org/docs/getting-started.html)